microsoft/moaw/workshops/serverless-overview/workshop.md

 </div>

-Choose a Locally redundant storage (Standard LRS) and leave the default parameters set in the Azure Portal while creating the storage account in the context of this lab.
+Choose a Locally redundant storage (Standard LRS).

 Once the storage account is ready, create a blob container named `audios` with `private access`.